Capella GEO workflow

 Capella GEO processing considerations

-The Apply Geometric Terrain Correction tool is omitted from the Capella GEO workflow.
+The Apply Geometric Terrain Correction tool is not used in the Capella GEO workflow.
 Unlike Capella Geocoded Ellipsoid Corrected (GEC) products, Capella GEO products are already orthorectified using a digital elevation model.

 Related topics